Recursion-Codes/nightcity/README.md

 on the raw html files as there is no back-end connectivity.
 Though it should be easily done as there is not much complex code on the index page.
 <br><br>
-#To do List
+# To do List
-Node.js connections for player login and messages.
+<br>Node.js connections for player login and messages.